PeterCamilleri/mini_term/README.md

           MiniTermWTF      # An internal error happened.
 This shouldn't happen.
           MiniTermNoMap    # No map can be found for the current terminal type.
           MiniTermKME      # A keyboard mapping error was detected.
+          MiniTermNotRaw   # Raw mode is required for this operation.
           MiniTermStrict   # An exception raised due to strictness.

 ## Contributing